 Some medicines, including prescription and over-the-counter medicines, vitamins, and herbal supplements interact with SYMTUZA®, and can cause serious problems.

 Please see Important Safety Information for a list of medications that should not be taken with SYMTUZA®.
 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Do not start taking a new medicine without first telling your healthcare provider.
 Your healthcare provider can tell you if it is safe to take SYMTUZA® with other medicines.

 How to take SYMTUZA®

 You should take SYMTUZA® once a day with food at the same time every day.
-Think of things that could help you make SYMTUZA® part of your daily routine.
-For example, because SYMTUZA® needs to be taken with food at the same time every day, try taking it with breakfast or dinner.
+Make SYMTUZA® part of your daily routine.
+This might mean taking SYMTUZA® with breakfast